-The first (now out and available on CD Baby) is a healing CD called, A Light in the Darkness – Support Along the Journey of Grief. with Julia Ellis, MA, Hospice Bereavement Counselor, Guided Meditation, and Diana on Harp.
+Now out and available on CD Baby is a healing CD called, A Light in the Darkness – Support Along the Journey of Grief. with Julia Ellis, MA, Hospice Bereavement Counselor, Guided Meditation, and Diana on Harp.
 Some words by Julia about this recording: “While grief is a universal experience, your grief is unique.
 You may find it overwhelming, or you may find it hard to access at all.
 Wherever you are on your journey through grief, this recording offers guidance and support, and invites you into a place of greater compassion for yourself. — I’m very proud of this CD and have already seen it helping a number of people who are grieving.”

-Just released in November of 2016 is a recording of music Diana’s written and performed by San Francisco’s Grace Cathedral Labyrinth for over 25 years.
+A recording of music Diana’s written and performed by San Francisco’s Grace Cathedral Labyrinth for over 25 years.
 Joining her is her longtime musical student and now musical partner, harpist Portia Diwa.
 Music from the Labyrinth, from Chartres to Grace, has happily been released and is now available thru this website, in stores, and on CD Baby.

 … notes on a tour of SE Alaska with former student and now bandmate Portia Diwa.
 We arrived to 20 degree weather, drove on icy roads, and played while snow fell gently around us.
 We had a wonderful trip traveling up the Inside Passage on the Matanuska ferry with a slew of harps–African Nyatiti bow harp, medieval harp, hand-carved Celtic lap harp, & two modern lever harps.